JoelSOFFO/JoelSOFFO/README.md

 - 👋 Hi, I’m @ME
-- 👀 I’m interested in everythi!! :)
+- 👀 I’m interested in everything!! :)
 - 🌱 I’m currently getting some knowledge in Data Science at IP PARIS
 - 💞️ I’m looking to collaborate on whatever you think could be fun and challenging!
 - 📫 How to reach me : My email is : joelsoffo98@gmail.com